mahaloz/ctf-wiki-en/docs/misc/disk-memory/introduction.md

 > Download the challenge file [here](https://github.com/ctf-wiki/ctf-challenges/blob/master/misc/disk%26memory/2018-%E7%BD%91%E9%BC%8E%E6%9D%AF-clip/damaged.disk_bak)

-Through the 010 hex editor, you can see that the header of the file contains the word cloop.
+Through the `010 hex editor`, you can see that the header of the file contains the word cloop.
 After searching, we found that this is an old linux-compressed device.
 The problem is that the device is damaged, so we will find a normal one.

 To compress to get a cloop file, we can run the following command